 The purpose of this system is to ensure that one State is clearly responsible for examining each asylum application.
 This system of responsibility is designed to give all asylum seekers access to the asylum procedure and to guarantee prompt processing of their applications.
 This should ensure that all asylum seekers have their applications examined and that no two States are examining the same application.

-Dublin is frequently mentioned in association with Eurodac, the technical toolbox for implementing the Regulation.
+Dublin is frequently mentioned in association with Eurodac, the technical toolbox for implementing the Dublin Regulation.
 Eurodac is a database used to store the fingerprints of all asylum seekers.
 When an individual makes an asylum application in Switzerland, Switzerland can crosscheck the records in the Eurodac database to see whether that person has already submitted an asylum application in another Dublin State.

 The Dublin Regulation has already undergone two amendments.
 The latest Dublin III Regulation entered into force throughout the EU on 19 July 2013.

 The current amendment proposal by the European Commission of 4 May 2016 was a response to the migration crisis of 2015.
 The proposal focuses on strengthening the Dublin system by enhancing the efficiency of procedures.
 Another important goal is to curb secondary migration.
 Further, the proposal contains a mechanism for providing solidarity support to Dublin member states under considerable pressure from migration.
 The EU Member States have not yet been able to reach an agreement on the Commission’s proposal of 4 May 2016.